yang170/do-not-enter/README.md

-# Setup the develop environment
+# Setup the development environment

-`node js` and `npm` is required to run this project in the develop environment.
+`node js` and `npm` is required to run this project in the development environment.
 After clone the project, please use the following command to download dependencies.

 ```bash